-The Company has two mining units, Animón, located in the department of Cerro de Pasco, district of Pasco, district of Huayllay and the Alpamarca mining company, located in the departments of Junín and Lima, province of Yauli and Huaral.
-This is dedicated to the exploration, development and exploitation of mining deposits, basically of minerals containing zinc, copper and lead.
-It has 226 mining concessions with an indefinite term.
-The Company's Management, based on the estimate of reserves and resources, has considered a useful life of the mine until 2046.
+This company has two mining units, Animon, located in the province of Pasco, department of Cerro de Pasco, and Alpamarca, located in the province of Yauli, Department of Junin.
+It is engaged in the exploration, development, and operation of mineral deposits, basically with zinc, copper, and lead contents.
+This company has 244 mining concessions with an indefinite term.
+Relevant obligations and commitments related to the concession are mentioned in Note 32.
+Based on the estimate of reserves and resources, the Company's Management has considered a useful life of the mine until 2046.

-In addition, the Subsidiary owns 10 hydroelectric plants, 9 are located in Huaral and 1 in Cerro de Pasco, of which 6 have a concession (4 indefinite and 2 defined) and 4 have neither a concession nor a permit because they are a hydroelectric plant with a production of less than 500KW as indicated by the Electric Concessions Law
+In addition, the Subsidiary has 10 hydroelectric power plants, from which 9 are located in Huaral and one in Cerro de Pasco.
+Six of these plants have a concession (4 indefinite and 2 definite) and four plants do not have a concession nor a permit since this plant has a production less than 500KW, as established in the Electrical Concessions Law.